jamersonk/38prog_project/README.md

 This GitHub page holds the project I created for the 38PROG Programming module at NP.

 # Issues
 Please report any bugs, or suggestions in the "Issues" tab.
-Title your issue: NEW - <Title>.
+Please follow titling convention.

 Give as much information as possible.
 For bugs, **please include steps to reproduce.**